Meeco/docs/guides/portal-tutorials/tenant-administrators/credential-schemas.md

 > **Note**
 > _Archiving a credential schema:_ Once archived, a credential schema will not be available to Organisations when creating credential and verification templates
-> Note that credential schemas can be reinstated if required and full functionality will be restored to Organisations.
+> Note that credential schemas can be restored if required and full functionality will be restored to Organisations.

 > **Note**
 > Schemas are not permanently deleted from the system.
 Once published, it remains accessible through a public link.
 Credentials that have been issued that reference the schema can still be used.

-## Reinstate a credential schema
+## Restore a credential schema

-To reinstate a credential schema navigate to _Credentials_ on the left-side menu of the SVX Portal, and select _Credential schemas_.
+To restore a credential schema navigate to _Credentials_ on the left-side menu of the SVX Portal, and select _Credential schemas_.
 Locate the credential schema in the _Archived schemas_ tab and select the horizontal ellipsis icon ⋯ alongside the schema’s name to reveal menu options.
-Select _Reinstate_ and confirm the reinstating of the credential schema via the modal window.
-The credential schema will be reinstated to the Tenant, and will be moved to the _Active schemas_ tab.
+Select _Restore_ and confirm the restoration of the credential schema via the modal window.
+The credential schema will be restored to the Tenant, and will be moved to the _Active schemas_ tab.